Frank Eugene Lutz: Writing

-He made numerous contributions to the scientific journals on the subjects variation, heredity, assortive mating and entomology.
-He wrote Field Book of Insects published in 1917 illustrated in the main by Edna Libby Beutenmüller.
-He also wrote A Lot of Insects published in 1941.
+Lutz made numerous contributions to the scientific journals on the subjects of variation, heredity, assortative mating and entomology.
+He wrote Field Book of Insects, published in 1917, and illustrated in the main by Edna Libby Beutenmüller.
+Among his best known "expeditions" was a study of the insects in his backyard in Ramsey, New Jersey which he documented in his book A Lot of Insects, published in 1941.